 Just the Thing

 This was a great week for art in my world.
 First, Bo Burnham, one of my all-time favorite comics released a special on Neflix called Inside.
 He wrote, performed, shot, and edited it entirely on his own during the pandemic.
-If… Continue reading
+If you haven’t watched it, just put this newsletter down, go watch it then come back. … Continue reading Just the Thing

 Thanks, Heather

 Watching Buffy, my 60-pound dog, lying in the sun on the back porch earlier today, I got an idea.
 I would head outside and do yoga on the patio.
 Don’t get me wrong, I didn’t actually do it.
-It was… Continue reading
+It was sort of muggy outside, and I had just eaten some leftover pizza, and anyway the … Continue reading Thanks, Heather

 You Might Be

 People have been sending me frog pictures recently.
 Well, not just me.
 They send them to the show, post them on our Facebook group, and tag us in posts containing frogs on Instagram.
-We’ve seen cartoon frogs, real frogs, and… Continue reading
+We’ve seen cartoon frogs, real frogs, and frogs with macromutations resulting in eyeballs in their mouths.
+Most recently, we got a picture … Continue reading You Might Be

 Run